matwilso/matwilso.github.io/_posts/gpt-sim.md

 Considering this, and really thinking about it.
 Sure it is expensive, but the price will drop and people are willing to drop this cash anyway.
 The potential windfall is massive.

+With models in the 100s of billions of parameters---and yet to hit any scaling limits---we are seeing incredible results.
+If we can achieve such mastery with such simple approaches in text, we can't be too far away from cracking other domains like video.
+Maybe not immediately, due to the much larger compute costs it will likely take, the necessary improvements in video-specific arches, training, etc.
+But this is definitely on the horizon.

+Though we have yet to hit on many of the applications of powerful text models, I am excited about the prospects of video prediction.
+Specifically robotics, and specifically for the potential of creating a general purpose physics simulator.

+No doubt many in VR, movie generation, etc.
+But in this post, I focus on the applications to robot learning of a general purpose video physics simulator.

 -->